 There were however two large thick oak beams that were roughly four feet long which were eventually removed relatively intact from the ceiling, although they like other beams were suffering badly from rot and worm damage.
 On close inspection it was found that these to were, unfortunately, unsuitable for restoration and were like the others simply dropped down into the waiting skips below on the dockside alongside the Victory.

 All the beams that were removed which could not be fully restored were subsequently later replaced by similar shaped beams skilfully recreated by the ship wrights, in the workshops inside number 4 boat house near to HMS Victory.
-Large blocks of Iroco timber was mostly used as Iroco has proved to be much more durable in the conditions within the warship than large pieces of oak have proved to be in the past.
+Large blocks of Iroco timber were mostly used as Iroco has proved to be much more durable in the conditions within the warship than large pieces of oak have proved to be in the past.
 These old beams were later placed into the basement of the old Georgian building which once stood alongside HMS Victory, later demolished to make way for the new Mary Rose museum; to join the pile of old ships timbers and assorted pieces of copper and iron and over twenty years ago the remains of which were sold off to help towards funding Victory’s ongoing restoration for the upcoming bicentenary celebrations.

 Most of the oak beams were firmly attached to the deck head (ceiling) of the lower gun deck by large iron and copper bolts which had to be first cut through to enable the beams to be removed.
 One of these beams, which were used to create the Victory sculpture, still had the original iron hook embedded into its base which once held the rope attached to the crews mess table which was original fixed into the deck head above 32-pounder gun.
 When called to action stations the ropes holding the mess tables were quickly removed from these hooks allowing mess tables to be quickly stored away below.
 Another large oak beam removed from the same area of the lower gun deck was later used to carve the ‘Breaking the Allied line’ and was eventually placed onboard on HMS Victory’s middle gun deck.